WallarooLabs/wally/book/running-wallaroo/running-wallaroo.md

 In this document, we'll discuss most of the command line arguments that can be passed to a Wallaroo binary.
 For a complete list, see [Wallaroo Command Line Options](/book/running-wallaroo/wallaroo-command-line-options.md).

-Remember to use the `machida3` executable instead of `machida` if you are using Python 3.X.

 ## Single Worker Setup

 If you are starting up a Wallaroo cluster with only one worker, then that worker must be configured as the "cluster initializer" by passing the `--cluster-initializer` flag.
 You must also specify a target address for metrics data using the `--metrics` parameter.
 And you must specify its control and data addresses via the `--control` and `--data` command line parameters (these will be used if more workers are added to the cluster later).